Mindful Gardening - How to Turn Gardening into Meditation

-Many of us begin gardening to improve the aesthetic appeal of our property, or perhaps to grow fresh and budget-friendly veggies.
+Many of us begin gardening to improve the aesthetic appeal of our property.
+Or perhaps even to grow fresh and budget-friendly veggies.
 There is something so appealing about nurturing life and watching it grow.
 It calls to us.
 It makes us feel good.

 However, we often do not think of gardening as an activity that can directly impact and improve our mental health and well-being.